Home/Blog/Chronic Care/Diabetes/Sugar-Free Rice for Diabetes Control

 How does consuming cooked rice impact weight management and overall health in diabetic individuals?

 The impact of cooked rice on weight management and overall health in diabetic individuals depends on portion sizes and dietary choices.
-Moderation is essential, as consuming large quantities of rice, significantly refined varieties, can contribute to weight gain and potentially impact blood sugar control.
+Moderation is essential, as consuming large quantities of rice, especially refined varieties, can contribute to weight gain and potentially impact blood sugar control.

 What is the recommended daily intake of white rice for individuals with diabetes?